 It kills crawling insects like roaches, snails, fleas and ticks by dehydrating them.
 It has some drawbacks such as it must be reapplied after rain and it takes several days to rid your garden of snails but it works and is safe.

 As a sidenote...if you ever have fleas invade your home, food grade DE is the best solution.
-It takes two to three weeks to eliminate fleas but it will definately get rid of them without using any posion.
+It takes two to three weeks to eliminate fleas but it will definitely get rid of them without using any poison and our experience has been that they do not return!

 So, how do you get rid of slugs?
 There is no magic formula.
 If you apply every method described here you will probably still see an occasional slug.
 But, by using a combination of these methods you can control them with the following program: